inren/b4-inren/README.md

 * parts of code may have no documentation
 * some classnames or method names will make no sense

+This is my personal playground.
+All completed work will go to the main project.
+You are free to uses the code found here, you have been warned and now know the risks so don't complain later.

 If you are looking for working stuff, please have a look at: http://www.bricket.org https://github.com/bricket